5803emma/mhphotography-ms4/README.md

 ### Deployment

 * Within the AWS Cloud 9 IDE I opened the terminal and using git I pushed to my <a href="https://github.com/5803emma/mhphotography-ms4">repository</a> on Github.
-* I then created a new app on Heroku and deployed the application to same.
+* I then opened Heroku and created a new app, set config variables and deployed the application to the Heroku platform.
 * In Heroku deployment method was set to Github with automatic deploys set from the master branch.
-* The app was then deployed via this link: "https://mhphotography-ms4.herokuapp.com/".
+* The app was then deployed and can be viewed at this link: "https://mhphotography-ms4.herokuapp.com/".

 #### To clone the repository:
 * Select the Repository from Github.
-* Click on the "Clone or download" green button
+* Click on the green "Clone or Download" button
-* Click on the "clipboard icon" to the right of the Git URL to copy the web URL.
+* Click on the "Clipboard Icon" to the right of the Git URL to copy the web URL.
-* Open your IDE and navigate to terminal window
+* Open your IDE and navigate to the terminal window
 * Change the directory to where you want to clone the repository to.
-* Paste the Git URL copied from above and click "Ok".
+* Paste the copied Git URL into the desired destination and click "Ok".

+## Credits

+- I used the Full Stack Frameworks With Django module tutorial videos to compile the site.
+- All photos are origial images from Mark Hayes Photography and Mark Hayes Sports Photography.

+## Thanks

+- Thanks to all the Code Institute staff, in particular Student Care for their patience and for being so accommodating.
+- Thanks to my mentor and to the Slack community for being so knowledgeable, supportive and helpful.